 They're absolute narcissists, and it's a game for them.

-They it's a power trip.
+It's a power trip.

 They get high on destroying other people.

-These prosecutors were high-fiving each other in the courtrooms in the Anderson and Merrill Lynch and other Enron related cases.
+These prosecutors were high-fiving each other in the courtrooms in the Anderson and Merrill Lynch and other Enron-related cases.

 Their behavior was absolutely contemptible.

-It's I mean, what's to celebrate there?
+It's what's to celebrate there.

-I I don't understand it.
+I don't understand it.

-And if I had, I would have reported it up to the up the line and expected them to be fired.
+And if I had, I would have reported it up to the whole up the line and expected them to be fired.

 Unbelievable.